Tool · Investor Sam Retirement

 Can I contribute to both a traditional and Roth IRA?

-Yes — the $7,000 limit is an aggregate cap across all your IRAs combined.
-You can split between traditional and Roth however you like, as long as the total does not exceed $7,000 ($8,000 if 50+).
+Yes — the $7,500 limit for 2026 is an aggregate cap across all your IRAs combined.
+You can split between traditional and Roth however you like, as long as the total does not exceed $7,500 ($8,600 if 50+, being $7,500 plus the $1,100 catch-up).
 Both accounts benefit from tax-advantaged growth even with different tax timing.

 What if my income is above the Roth limit?